reinterpretcat/vrp/doc/src/concepts/pragmatic/routing/format.md

 In general, routing matrix has the following schema:

 - `numOrigins` and `numDestinations` (optional): number of unique locations
-- `travelTimes` (required) is square matrix of durations in abstract time unitsrepresented via single dimensional array
+- `travelTimes` (required) is square matrix of durations in abstract time units represented via single dimensional array
 - `distances` (required) is square matrix of distances in abstract distance unit represented via single dimensional array
 - `errorCodes` (optional): must be present if there is no route between some locations.
 Non-zero value signalizes about routing error.